migueltavares34/StockManagement/README.md

 To start this API:

--import project to eclipse IDE using
+Import project to eclipse IDE using

-  -JDK-17
+    JDK-17
-  -latest maven version for dependencies management -SpringTools
+    latest maven version for dependencies management
+	SpringTools
--configure application.properties file:
+Configure application.properties file:

-  -SQL: host, username and password variables to your mail server account
+	SQL: host, username and password variables to your mail server account
-  -SQL: url, username and password to your postgres server Run project as Spring Boot App
+	SQL: url, username and password to your postgres server

+Run project as Spring Boot App